Last updated: 09 March 2022

 A substantial minority are reluctant to contact a GP practice at the moment for immediate non-COVID-19 health concerns.

-Scottish Welfare Fund crisis grant applications were 25% higher in February 2021 than in February 2020.
+Scottish Welfare Fund crisis grant applications increased by 16% in December 2021 compared to December 2020.

 There are consistently high levels of trust in the Scottish Government.

 1 in 5 employees are worried about the threat COVID-19 poses to their job.